 THE SOLUTION AND HOW WE WILL MAKE IT HAPPEN

 The launch of our all-inclusive 24-7 national cable news television network will give black Americans national news media representation for the first time in history.
-It’s spearheaded by our $50,000 minimum “GoFundMe” campaign to produce the pilot.
+It’s spearheaded by our $500,000 minimum “GoFundMe” campaign to produce the pilot.
 Once produced, with corporate commercials showing it to be a sound business concept, the pilot will be streamed nationally via YouTube.
-Included in the streaming will be our “People Power” capitalization concept: One million shares offered at $200 a share with no individual allowed more than five shares.
-This allows us to raise $200 million to launch our 24-7 all-inclusive national cable news television network and 24-7 on-line news magazine with a potential opening viewership of a million partner/owners/ viewers.

 “All-inclusive” is the key – meaning we are not going to continue marginalizing ourselves by being a 24-7 black national cable news television network version of Jet, Ebony or BET.
 Our all-inclusive enlightened editorial philosophy will cover the same national news as the other major news organizations but include the issues, interests, and concerns of black Americans, which they have been omitting.
 This gives us a competitive advantage over the major news entities providing a more comprehensive representation of events as they unfold.
 Most important, we will include accountability where it has never been and not defer to law enforcement in race matters.

 A WHOLE NEW WAY OF SEEING OURSELVES BASED ON REAL EMPOWERMENT